Overview ︎︎︎

 Why Women Don’t Pray in Mosques

-The lack of female mosques and the lack of visitors of those mosques reveals a vicious circle that proliferates at the intersection of religion and culture.
-Islam professes that it ismore rewarding for a woman to pray at home and historically most women did not leave the domestic space for prolonged periods of time.
+The lack of female mosques in Lamu and the lack of visitors to those mosques reveals a vicious circle that proliferates at the intersection of religion and culture.
+Islam professes that it is more rewarding for a woman to pray at home and historically, most women did not leave the domestic space for prolonged periods of time.
 As such, it has become a part of the culture that women do not pray in mosques, which has been used as the reasoning behind the meager offering of female sections.
-The lack of appropriate space, in turn, makes women prefer the comfort and familiarity of their domestic space, further entrenching the idea that Lamu Muslim women simply do not pray in mosques.
+The lack of appropriate space, in turn, makes women prefer the comfort and familiarity of their domestic space, further entrenching the idea that Muslim women in Lamu simply do not pray in mosques.

 “Swahili people (women) do not use the mosque for prayer”